 Take the Job Description, Performance Review and Development Plan Challenge

 It’s Performance Review time for many organizations.
 However, with the rate of change accelerating and the rate of skills / knowledge obsolescence increasing faster than ever, can you really only review performance once or twice per year?
 As managers, how can you even justify that ancient practice?
-Today, continuous performance improvement has replaced the time-honored, annual Performance Review process so employees continue to be appreciating human assets that are always aligned with corporate strategy and goals.
+Today, continuous performance improvement has replaced the time-honored, annual Performance Review process, so employees continue to be the appreciating human assets that are always aligned with corporate strategy and goals.
 It may seem like an onerous, time-consuming process, but is it really?
 When viewed through the lens of great management best practices, let’s shift the performance review paradigm to a continuous improvement paradigm where we treat our employees, our human assets, the same way we look at continuous improvement for processes.
 Why would we continuously improve processes and not continuously improve people?

 Where to Start?

 Let’s take the performance management processes out of the HR department and place them squarely under the responsibility of managers since employee performance management is one of the prime job responsibilities of managers.
 Where do you start with this strategic and holistic approach?

 Step 1: Establish the Organization Charts – Both Formal and Informal

 How your organization works, indicating both formal and informal relationships, is critical.
 Without a current and realistic organization chart, how can job descriptions be defined?

 Step 2: Job Descriptions